 - Get on Digg Front Page.

-- Ask all your friends to install the Alexa tool bar.
-You can install Alexa tool bar.
+- Ask all your friends to install the Alexa toolbar.
+You can install the Alexa toolbar.

-These will work because I had already said these people are the one who has Alexa tool bar installed for sure.
+These will work because I had already said these people are the one who has the Alexa toolbar installed for sure.

 So what do you think?
-Have you installed Alexa tool bar ?
-Have you told your readers to install Alexa tool bar?
-How had been your Alexa doing?
-Do you agree with my views….discuss in comments and I would welcome both positive and negative responses.!!!
+Have you installed the Alexa toolbar?
+Have you told your readers to install the Alexa toolbar?
+How was your Alexa doing?
+Do you agree with my views….discuss them in the comments, and I would welcome both positive and negative responses.!!!